irena-flextool/flextool/docs/how_to.md

 The unit only needs parameters:

-- `is_active`: *yes* (if Toolbox 0.7, before 5/2024)
 - `existing`: [The maximum capacity of the plant] Additionally these parameters should be at their default values:
 - `conversion_method`: *constant_efficiency*
 - `efficiency`: 1
+- `is_active`: *yes* (if Toolbox 0.7, before 5/2024)

-The `profile` object only has one parameter: `profile`.
+The `profile` entity only has one parameter: `profile`.
 It is a timeseries map which tells what fraction of the capacity the plant can produce at each timestep.

-The relationships
+The other entities

 - `unit__outputnode`: (plant|output node) and
 - `unit__node__profile`: (plant|output node|profile) need to be both created.

-The `unit__node__profile` relationship needs a parameter `profile_method` that has three options: `upper_limit`, `lower_limit` and `exact`.
+The `unit__node__profile` entity needs a parameter `profile_method` that has three options: `upper_limit`, `lower_limit` and `exact`.
 It states how the profile is considered.
 In most cases the `upper_limit` option should be used as it allows the plant to curtail the production if there is more supply than demand.
 Otherwise the output node might have to use `downward_penalty` to spill energy.

 The same profile can be used for multiple `unit__outputnode`s (and that is why the profile is not a unit parameter but its own entity).